-Dotty Duvets! – a practical solution to bedtime behaviour problems.
+Dotty Duvets! – a practical solution for bad behaviour at bedtime

 I had been trying to think of a way to use my little sticky dots (available from most stationary departments / shops) for quite a while.
 Oh and I’ve been struggling with bedtimes for….how old is the eldest??